Cranberry Stains - Cranberry Stain Removal

 Step 3: Thoroughly rinse the fabric with clear cool water.

-Step 4: If a stain is still visible the next step is to apply a small amount of rubbing alcohol onto the stained area, and then rinse the fabric with water again, thoroughly.
+Step 4: If a spot is still visible the next step is to apply a small amount of rubbing alcohol onto the stained area, and then rinse the fabric with water again, thoroughly.

 Further, you may also like this video on how to remove berry stains from clothing, which includes tips for using boiling water, lemon juice, glycerin, and denatured alcohol for berry stain removal.